tldr-pages/tldr/pages/osx/brew.md

 `brew list`

-- Update an installed formula (if no formula name is given, all installed formulae are updated):
+- Upgrade an installed formula (if no formula name is given, all installed formulae are upgraded):

 `brew upgrade {{formula}}`

-- Fetch the newest version of Homebrew and all formulae from GitHub:
+- Fetch the newest version of Homebrew and of all formulae from GitHub:

 `brew update`